amirtasbihi/project-performance-management/README.md

 ### Activity Level Analysis

-## Cost-Loading Earned Duration Curves
+## Cost-Loaded Earned Duration Curves
 Using Schedule of Values (SOV) in CSI level to cost load the Earned Duration Curves